DevDogs-UGA/Optimal-Schedule-Builder/gitWiki/catchUp.md

 ## Getting Started

 ### 1. Set Up Your Environment
-- Clone the [GitHub Repository](https://github.com) and configure your local environment.
+- Create a fork of the [GitHub Repository](https://github.com)
+- Clone your new fork into your preferred IDE with Github desktop or your terminal.
 - Join the team’s [Discord](https://tr.ee/P6YXvatLRr) and follow the prompts to set it up.

 ### 2. Collaborate